Thomas Henry Manning

 Thomas Henry Manning, OC (22 December 1911 – 8 November 1998) was a British-Canadian Arctic explorer, biologist, geographer, zoologist, and author.
 Appointed an Officer of the Order of Canada, Manning held the positions of vice-chairman and executive director of the Arctic Institute of North America.
 Nicknamed the Lone Wolf of the Arctic, he was known for travelling alone with dog sled and canoe.

 Early years

 Manning, son of a well-to-do farmer and a well-known cricketer, was born 22 December 1911 in Dallington, Northampton, England.
 He was educated at Harrow School and Cambridge University.

 In the summer of 1931, he travelled in Iceland and the Faroe Islands.
 The following year, he hiked from France to Norway, then hiked and rode reindeer through Sweden and Finland.
-After arriving in the former USS.R, he was arrested and imprisoned, before being deported.
+After arriving in the former USSR, he was arrested and imprisoned, before being deported.

 Career

 In 1933, Manning travelled to Hudson Bay's Southampton Island.
 Here, he surveyed and conducted geographical research for the Royal Geographical Society, and studied birds for the British Museum.
 Three years later, he led the British-Canadian Arctic Expedition, serving as the expedition's surveyor and zoologist.

 In 1941, Manning was commissioned as a lieutenant with the Royal Canadian Navy.
 He worked as a cipher officer and developed arctic clothing.
 In 1942, he was seconded to the US Army Corps of Engineers to consult on the construction of an airfield on Southampton Island, and in 1944, he was seconded to the Geodetic Service of Canada for photo surveys.
 He retired from military service as a lieutenant commander in 1945.

 After the war, Manning worked for the Canadian Geodetic Survey, Defence Research Board, National Museum of Canada, and the Canadian Wildlife Service.
 He led several expeditions during this time.
 Manning was director of the Arctic Institute of North America in 1955–1956.

 He was mentor to and lifelong friend of the zoologist, Andrew Hall Macpherson.
 For several years, the wildlife artist Brenda Carter worked as Manning's research assistant.